DataDog/hiring-engineers/answers.md

 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-This timeboard was created by making a POST request via Postman, as this was a platform I had used several times in the past to generate requests when using APIs.
+My timeboard was created by making a POST request via Postman, as this was a platform I had used several times in the past to generate requests when using APIs.
 I followed the instructions listed [here](https://help.datadoghq.com/hc/en-us/articles/115002182863-Using-Postman-With-Datadog-APIs) for the most part, however I kept receiving errors that my API key was required, even after importing the Datadog Postman Collection and updating all required keys.
 Unfortunately it turned out that I needed to use a deprecated version (> version 6.0) to successfully make the calls.
 I headed over to the [Postman Changelog](https://www.getpostman.com/apps#changelog), copied the download link for the latest version, and then changed the version number in the URL to download a deprecated verison of Postman.
 I was then able to successfully make API calls and create a Timeboard:

 ```